 We believe that it takes a village to raise a reader, that’s why we love working in partnership with local schools to build resources and collections.
-We’re dedicated to connecting books with readers of all ages, this includes servicing Schools and Libraries.
+We’re dedicated to connecting readers of all ages with books that will inspire and engage, this includes servicing Schools and Libraries.

 We understand that for teachers and librarians finding time to track down books can be difficult.
 So whether you drop into the store, with, or without an appointment, or contact us via email, we’ll endeavour to make it as straightforward for you as possible.

 We offer a 15% discount on RRP to schools and libraries with an account with us.